 You don’t need a lot of equipment to be able to practice some of your obstacle skills at home.

-With just four poles set out 90cm apart in the middle of a schooling area, you can practise seven different ridden obstacles, plus s-bend and corridor can be done in-hand too:
+With just four poles set out 90cm apart you can practise seven different obstacles ridden & in hand:

 When the above exercises are easy, play with setting out the poles at 45 degrees in a corner of the school to practice your angled corridor approaches.